DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Hogan_Luka_def/index.markdown

 relies on consistency in primary and secondary sources.
 [^51]

-ML: Aha.
-So Google searches are simultaneously about: shopping, random but funneled research, seeking specific kinds of solutions, and ... something else entirely.
+**ML: Aha.
+So Google searches are simultaneously about: shopping, random but funneled research, seeking specific kinds of solutions, and… something else entirely.**

 MH: Google aims to index all media and formats, and to do so continually, eventually moving into what they call ‘Realtime Search’.